MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ### GetUserContext API

 To identify and retrieve contextual information for your tab content, see [get context for your Teams tab](../tabs/how-to/access-teams-context.md#getting-context-by-using-the-microsoft-teams-javascript-library).
-As part of meetings extensibility, a new value **meetingId** has been added for the response payload. **meetingId** is used by a tab when running in the meeting context.
+As part of meetings extensibility, a new value `meetingId` has been added for the response payload. `meetingId` is used by a tab when running in the meeting context.

 ### GetParticipant API

 > [!NOTE]
-> * Do not cache participant roles since the meeting organizer can change a role at any point in time.
+> * Do not cache participant roles since the meeting organizer can change a role any time.
 > * Teams does not currently support large distribution lists or roster sizes of more than 350 participants for the `GetParticipant` API.

 The `GetParticipant` API allows a bot to fetch participant information by meeting ID and participant ID.
 The API includes query parameters, C# or .NET, JavaScript, and JSON examples, and response codes.